cobri/DNA-seq/README.md

 1) Alignment

-   Align fastq files to referemce genome.
+   Align fastq files to reference genome.
 Convert to BAM format and sort.

 2) Mark Duplicates

    Mark duplicate fragments or remove them altogether.
-This process identifyies read pairs that are likely to have originated from duplicates of the same original DNA fragments through some artifactual processes (e.g. PCR duplicates).
+This process identifies read pairs that are likely to have originated from duplicates of the same original DNA fragments through some artifactual processes (e.g. PCR duplicates).
 They are considered to be non-independent observations so they will be ignored in downstream analyses.

 3) Recalibrate Bases